10 minutes Reading time

 Having page copy which mentions the colours and using the right keywords in your page titles will make a huge difference.

 Read more about how to write enhanced copy.

 If you’re struggling to rank in the top half of the page, you can make your result on the SERP look much more appealing with SCHEMA markup.
 Using this, you can include reviews and star ratings on your listing instead of just the usual meta description.
 You’ll have seen the orange stars next to some product results – this is achieved by adding SCHEMA markup to the page.

 Well done to SCS and a couple of other retailers for implementing this.

 We won’t go into exactly how to do it here, instead read our rich snippets guide.

 Interior design is such a visual industry that social is the perfect place to promote it.
 Sofa retailers can capitalise on this with a strong social presence.

-Despite SofaSofa having one of the highest number brand searches in the top 10, their owned social score is extremely low.
+DFS is top of the social charts.
+Despite having the highest number of brand searches per month, their owned social score is quite low in comparison.